32tarcan/RickAndMorty/README.md

 - SwiftyJSON: Used for parsing JSON data received from the API.

-- UIKit: Used for building the user interface of the application.
+- UIKit: Used for building the user interface of the application..